"A strategy for Storytelling."

 Task 3:

-Finally, I placed rest of two cards to guess the entire story.
-I placed those cards, not in the correct order and asked my students to say the correct order of the cards.
+Finally, I placed the rest of the two cards to guess the entire story.
+I placed those cards, not in the correct order, and asked my students to say the correct order of the cards.
 They guessed easily.
 Then I asked them to say the story and chose a good title as per their understanding.
-Finally, I explained the story and they enjoyed a lot.
+Finally, I explained the story and they enjoyed it a lot.

 Previous Post